Gallogly College of Engineering

 Conduct of Engineering Courses

-A student is responsible for the prerequisite and the content of any course in which he or she is officially enrolled.
+A student is responsible for the prerequisite and the content of any course in which they are officially enrolled.
 The establishment of specific policy concerning class attendance requirements, as well as announced and unannounced examinations, is the responsibility of the individual instructor.
 When absences seriously affect a student’s classwork, the instructor may report this fact to the Office of Academic Records and the information will be directed to the student’s college dean.

 The Gallogly College of Engineering requires final examinations to be given during the regularly scheduled examination periods in all undergraduate courses excluding directed readings, pure laboratory courses and project type design courses and seminars.
 No faculty member is authorized to depart from this regulation or from the published examination schedule for a class or an individual without prior approval.
 Special early examinations given to individual students or groups of students as substitutes for final examinations are prohibited.
 A student will not be expected to take more than two examinations in one day.